"By day, this is my city. By night, this city is mine."

 Donald Duck, the classic cartoon character who originated in the 1930s, has now become the superhero Paperinik (the origin is different in older Italian stories and the reboot of this series), protector of Duckburg and in this series pretty much protector of Earth, going up against alien invaders among his adversaries, which also include time pirates, mad scientists, terrorists, corrupt businessmen and evil machines.For more tropes about Donald outside this series, see Donald Duck.First appearance:Paperinik New Adventures #0 "Evronians" (in this series)

 Clark Kenting: It should be easy to tell who Paperinik is, but apparently you need science to figure it out.
 Justified by him being a Master of Disguise with Latex Perfection (two of the characters who did figure it out have the technology to see through that.
 The third has Psychic Powers and just read Paperinik's mind).
 There's also the fact that, even in pre-PKNA stories, many people think Donald is too much unlike PK to possibly be him.
 It's implied that Donald managed to shape out an effective alter ego in PK, showing parts of himself he normally wouldn't in his civilian identity.

-Face-Heel Turn: In the What If? story in the last issue of PKNA, Paperinik becomes an agent of The Organization after the destruction of Duckburg, striking against the Time Police that did nothing to prevent it.
+Face-Heel Turn: In the above-mentioned What If? story, Paperinik becomes an agent of The Organization after the destruction of Duckburg, striking against the Time Police that did nothing to prevent it.